-- Heat about one inch oil in heavy stock pot (dutch oven) to 375 degrees.
-Working in small batches cook stuffed wontons for about 45-60 seconds or until golden brown: turning halfway through.
+- Heat about 1 inch oil in heavy stock pot (dutch oven) to 375 degrees.
+Working in small batches cook stuffed wontons for about 1 minute or until golden brown: turning halfway through.
 Drain on paper towels.

 When folding you can also bring the the two farthest corners of the wontons together (after shaping the triangle) and using a dab of water moisten one corner to the other.

-When working with the wraps cover non-stuffed and stuffed ones with cold wet paper towels to keep them from drying out.
+When working with the wonton wrappers cover non-stuffed and stuffed ones with cold wet paper towels to keep them from drying out.

 Keywords: crab rangoon, football food, fried appetizer, new years eve party appetizer, party food, wonton appetizer, wonton recipe, crab appetizer, fried wontons, how to make crab rangoon, what is crab rangoon, homemade crab rangoon, best crab rangoon recipe